Best Time to Visit Japan: Seasonal Guide & Travel Tips

 James Saunders-Wyndham

-Many years ago, I worked at an English conversation school, where some of my students would often proudly announce that “Japan has four seasons.”
+My Japanese students used to proudly announce that “Japan has four seasons.”
 I always thought this was a very weird thing to say.
 I would think to myself, “Of course it has four seasons!
 Every country in the world has four seasons!”
-However, what they really meant was “Japan four distinct seasons that strongly influence Japanese culture.”
+However, what they really meant was “Japan has four distinct seasons that strongly influence Japanese culture.”

 Japan's weather changes shape how travelers experience the country.
 Each season in Japan brings exceptional travel moments.